-Job, Intern and Volunteer Opportunities
+Job and Volunteer Opportunities

-The Lawrence-Douglas County Health Department is a nationally accredited public health department.
+The Lawrence-Douglas County Public Health is a nationally accredited public health department.
 We have undergone a rigorous, peer-reviewed assessment process to ensure the department meets or exceeds a set of quality standards and measures.
 Our department provides leadership to increase understanding of local health concerns, strengthen our community partnerships and work towards achieving better health outcomes.

 Equal Employment Opportunity